swikarpat/real-time-recommendation-engine/README.md

 # Real-Time Recommendation Engine

-This project implements a real-time recommendation engine for an e-commerce platform.
+This data engineering project implements a real-time recommendation engine for an e-commerce platform.

 # Runbook